Registering devices to Pexip Infinity

 Devices can only register to Pexip Infinity with a permitted alias and by supplying valid credentials (if authentication is required).
 Allowed aliases and their associated credentials can be configured manually, or they can be bulk provisioned from directory information contained in a Windows Active Directory LDAP server, or any other LDAP-accessible database.

 Additionally, Connect desktop apps support Active Directory (AD) Single Sign-On (SSO) services, meaning users can register to Pexip Infinity and authenticate their clients using their AD credentials.
+Third-party devices using the client API also have the option to authenticate using a configured Identity Provider.

 Note that devices do not need to be registered in order to make calls to Pexip Infinity.
 However, you can configure your deployment so that only registered devices can make gateway calls, thus preventing potential for toll fraud.